tetherscript/WinUITranslator/README.md

 Now that AI is everywhere, I set out to use AI to do the translations, and it works really well.
 Really nice.

+> [!TIP]
+> Take a close look at the packaged and unpackaged sample apps.
+It helps clarify the obscure and somewhat undocumented process of setting the language and testing with RTL languages.

 <br/><br/><br/>

 Note: the following is also displayed in the tabs in the Translator app.